newsch/hairy_plotter/README.md

 Execute: `source .env` (`pipenv` will also do this automatically whenever you use `pipenv run` or `pipenv shell`).

-### Running
+### Running scripts

+> Note: by marking the scripts as executable with `chmod +x <scriptname>`, you
+> can call them with `./scriptname` instead of `python3 <scriptname>`.

+Generate an svg from text:

+`echo -e "Hello\nWorld" | python3 str2svg.py - out.svg`

+Generate gcode from text:

+`echo -e "Hello\nWorld" | python3 str2gcode.py - out.gcode`

+Patch the gcode (printer-specific):

+`python3 gcodepatcher.py out.gcode out-patched.gcode`

-Send a test message.
-(Replace the number below by your own phone number.)
+Send a test sms message (replace the number below by your own phone number):

 `python3 send_sms_message.py +16175551010`

-Send a test message to the print_worker:
+Send a test message directly to the `print_worker.py` queue:

-`python3 mqtt_json/send_mqtt_message.py "forget about your worries"`
+`python3 mqtt_json/send_mqtt_messages.py "forget about your worries"`

-## Run the services
+#### Run the services

 Provision a RabbitMQ server.
-Or, use the same server as the Twilio ⟶ MQTT Gateway.
+Or, use the same server as the `twilio-mqtt-gateway`.

 To process incoming sms messages:
 ```